- Prep Time10 min

 This roasting method requires to preheat the oven to 230 C. I was surprised that the chicken is not dry even though the oven temperature is very high.
 The meat is soft and juicy and the most of the skin is crispy.

 What is the safe internal temperature for roasted chicken?

 The safe internal temperature of a cooked chicken is 75 C. When roasting butterflied chicken on a high heat you can reach this internal temperature in about 45 minutes.
 The meat is usually cooked and safe to eat but it doesn’t fall away from the bone easily and I found out it can still be a little bit tough.
 We want meat that peels of the bone without any force and it’s very soft.
 This is why I always leave the chicken in the oven 10 minutes longer than recommended 45 minutes for this method.
 How long you should cook your chicken for depends on two things.
 The size of the bird and how soft you want the meat to be.
 Our ideal time for roasting a large chicken is 55 minutes on 230 C.

 We never finish the whole chicken in one go.
-I keep the meat and the juices in the fridge and use them for a quick dinner next time.
-The cooked chicken will last 3 – 4 days in the fridge.
-Our recipe no. one for the leftover roasted chicken is coming soon.
+The cooked chicken will last 3 – 4 days in the fridge and you can keep all chicken juices too.
+Our favourite leftover chicken recipe is coming soon.